pandora-mccme/LaTeX-numbers/README.md

   -D,--debug               Write changes to another file (debug mode)
 ```

 Dictionary contains regular expressions (usually simple) for LaTeX commands with arguments.
-It support annotation line comments in Haskell syntax.
+It supports line comments in Haskell syntax. `dict.txt` file here is an example.
+It's annotated in Russian, I can annotate it in English on a request.

 **Disclaimer**